 - From a solo ads seller directly

-Previously, I talked about the differences between both methods.
+Previously, I talked about the differences between the two methods.
 But I will briefly show it in a comparison table.

 Marketplace | Seller website | |